weichslgartner/weichslgartner.github.io/perf.md

 [ perf record: Captured and wrote 6.618 MB perf.data (173016 samples) ]
 ```

-This create a file with the name `perf.data`.
+This created a file with the name `perf.data`.
 We make this readable from userspace with:

 ```
 chmod +r perf.data
 ```

-Now we can exit the root shell and continue as normal user.
+Now we can exit the root shell (`Ctrl+D`) and continue as normal user.
-This file can be analyzed with:
+The  `perf.data` file can be analyzed with:

 ```
 perf report
 ```
 ![](./img/perf_report.png)

-We see that a lot of time is spent in "Rb_tree" computation and memory allocation.
+We see that a lot of time is spent in "Rb_tree*" computation and memory allocation.
 [Red Black Trees (RB Trees)](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) are for ordered sets or ordered hash maps.
 Indeed I used an ordered set (from `#include <set>`) to track my keys and locks.
 Cause I needed to track also the locations which I already explored, I converted the char set to a string and hashed this string with `std::hash<std::string>{}(keys)`.
+These strings are also using dynamic memory allocation (they get bigger than small string optimization size).
 So if we can replace this inefficient ordered sets with something less compute intensive we should get the execution time down.